nicchongwb/kotlin-jooq-checker/README.md

-# kotlin-ir-plugin-template
+# kotlin-jooq-checker

-Template project for building Kotlin compiler plugins using IR.
+jOOQ Checker for Kotlin